techhat/grabbr/doc/clustering.rst

 =======
 The more clients that try to hit a domain at once, the more of a chance of, intentionally or not, creating a denial of service attack against that domain.
-Grabbr has the ability to wait, not just on a per-agent, but on a per-cluster basis, to wait between attempts against remote servers.
+Web Flayer has the ability to wait, not just on a per-agent, but on a per-cluster basis, to wait between attempts against remote servers.

 domain_wait
 -----------